WE PROUDLY

 CONTRACTING WITH ANY INSTRUMENT OF THE UNITED STATES OF AMERICA

 AND DISCLAIMS ALL LIABILITY FOR SUCH USE.
-ANY PERSON UTILIZING
+ANY PERSON UTILIZING THIS

 INSTRUCTION WHO IS NOT A MILITARY OR CIVILIAN EMPLOYEE OF THE